Youpinadi/Youpinadi/README.md

 # Experience

-## Datadog - Front End Engineed - 2016-present
+## Datadog - Senior Front End Engineed - 2016-present

 - Worked on the creation of the APM (Application Performance Monitoring) tool and helped make it through GA.
 - Worked on trace search (live APM traces) and helped make it through GA.
 The tool is an interface meant to slice and dice throught billions of traces.